Travel.State.Gov > Intercountry Adoption > Country Information > Georgia Intercountry Adoption Information

 If you decide to travel to Georgia:

 Russian troops and border guards occupy both South Ossetia and Abkhazia.
 The precise locations of administrative boundary lines are difficult to identify.
 Entering the occupied territories will likely result in your arrest, imprisonment, and/or a fine.
-Violent attacks, criminal incidents, and kidnappings occur in the region.
-Land mines pose a danger to travelers near the boundary lines of both territories.
+Violent attacks and criminal incidents occur in the region.
+Landmines pose a danger to travelers near the boundary lines of both territories.

 Visit our website for Travel to High-Risk Areas.